Three Pareto Chart Mistakes to Avoid

 Common Problem #1 - Summarizing Data

 More often than not, the data isn't summarized into something that is easily turned into a Pareto chart.
-If you have data that looks like the following example, there's a couple of ways to handle it.
+If you have data that looks like the following example, there are a couple of ways to handle it.
 You will need a PivotTable to summarize the data before drawing a Pareto or use QI Macros Pareto chart tool which can do both in one step.

 To create a Pareto of the number of errors for each type of cause listed in column C, select the heading in C1 and click on the QI Macros Pareto Chart.
-QI Macros will run a pivot table to count the number of times each Cause is listed and draw a pareto chart.
+QI Macros will run a pivot table to count the number of times each cause is listed and draw a Pareto chart.

 However, you may be most interested in how many minutes are lost to each type of error.
 If we select B1:C1 and choose QI Macros-PivotTable Wizard, it will summarize the time for each type of defect.

 Then we can use QI Macros Pareto Chart maker to show the magnitude of the problem:

 In this case, generator failure is both the most frequent and most costly failure.
 As you can see, it's easy to use the QI Macros PivotTable Wizard and Pareto Chart macro to turn text into Pareto charts.

 Common Problem #2 - the "Other" Category

 Another common problem involves the collection of data.
 Workers often categorize the type of defect as "Other" rather than investigate it enough to give it a correct description.
 In these cases the "big bar" at the front of the Pareto is Other: